zaiisao/Documentation/en/Voice/in-call_quality_windows.md

 **Note**:

 - In the communication profile, this callback reports to you the audio stream state information of all the remote users (excluding yours) in the channel once every two seconds.
-- In the live broadcast profile, if you are the host, this callback reports to you the audio stream state information of all the remote hosts(excluding yours) in the channel once every two seconds; if you are the audience, this callback reports to you the audio stream state information of all the remote hosts in the channel once every two seconds.
+- In the <code>LIVE_BROADCASTING</code> profile, if you are the host, this callback reports to you the audio stream state information of all the remote hosts(excluding yours) in the channel once every two seconds; if you are the audience, this callback reports to you the audio stream state information of all the remote hosts in the channel once every two seconds.

 ## Video Quality Report